-If the Map-Resolver does not have the mapping entry and if it can determine that the requested IP address does not match an EID-prefix in the mapping database, it immediately returns a negative LISP Map-Reply, one which contains an EID-prefix and an empty locator-set.
-To minimize the number of negative cache entries needed by an ITR, the Map-Resolver should return the least-specific prefix which both matches the original query and does not match any EID-prefix known to exist in the LISP-capable infrastructure.
+If the Map Resolver does not have the mapping entry and if it can determine that the EID is not in the mapping database (for example, if LISP+ALT is used, the Map Resolver will have an ALT forwarding table that covers the full EID space) it immediately returns a negative LISP Map-Reply, with action code "forward-native" and a 15minute TTL.
+To minimize the number of negative cache entries needed by an ITR, the Map Resolver should return the least-specific prefix which both matches the original query and does not match any EIDprefix known to exist in the LISP-capable infrastructure.